Product Development Life Cycle: Key Stages Explained

 Project Manager

 Project managers ensure that product teams ship the deliverables on time, within budget, and to the satisfaction of all stakeholders.
-Their activities include resource allocation, overseeing project planning, creating a risk management plan, and communicating with team members and stakeholders.
-Project managers monitor progress and make necessary adjustments to keep and return the project on track.
+Their activities of PM professionals include overseeing project planning and communicating with team members and the product owner.
+They monitor progress and make necessary adjustments to keep and return the project on track.
 Additionally, they play a critical role in motivating team members and fostering a positive team dynamic.

 Product Designer